dkrizic/docker-observium/README.md

 * amd64 ("normal PC)
 * arm64 (Raspberry Pi 4 or newer running "real" OS like Ubuntu)

+The Docker images can be found here https://hub.docker.com/repository/docker/dkrizic/observium/

 ## Sources

 The source for this Dockerimage can be found here: https://github.com/dkrizic/docker-observium